If you have any questions or concerns about the ingredients used, please consult with your veterinarian.

 - In a large bowl, gently mix the peanut butter, milk, and egg together with a wooden spoon or rubber spatula.
 Add the flour and baking powder.
 You may need to turn the dough out onto a floured work surface and use your hands to work in the flour.
 Mix in the oats and bacon.
 The dough is extremely thick and heavy.

-- Using a floured rolling pin, cut into shapes using cookie cutters or a knife.
+- Using a floured rolling pin, cut into shapes using a 3-inch (or smaller/larger, cookie cutter size does not matter) cookie cutters or a knife.
 Arrange on the baking sheets.
 Bake for 18-20 minutes, or until very lightly browned on the bottom.
 Remove from the oven, and flip the treats to bake the other side for 10-12 more minutes.

 - Allow to cool completely before serving to your pup.
-Store at room temperature or in the refrigerator for up to 1 week.
+Cover and store leftovers at room temperature for up to 1 week or in the refrigerator for up to 2 weeks.

-- Make ahead/freezing: Since the pups can't eat the whole batch in a week, I usually freeze them.
+- Freezing Instructions: Since the pups can’t eat the whole batch in a week, I usually freeze them.
 Jude loves them right out of the freezer too!
 The treats freeze well up to 2 months.

 Bonus: licking the spoon!!! 🙂